maar34/collect.maar.world/collections/_documentation/07-mw/03-Privacy.md

 Contact: **hello@maar.world**

 ## 2. What Data We Collect
-- **Technical data:** IP address, browser type, operating system, pages visited (via Google Analytics).
+- **Technical data:** anonymized IP address, browser type, operating system, pages visited (via Google Analytics).
 - **Media delivery:** Dropbox may collect technical information to deliver files.
 - **Embedded content:** When you watch a YouTube video on our site, YouTube/Google may collect usage data.
 - **Purchases:** All sales are handled externally on **Bandcamp**.
 We do not process payments or store your payment details here.